Mount Kenya National Park

 The short dry season from December to February is the best time to visit Mount Kenya National Park.
 The weather is warm, and the skies are often clear, making it perfect for summiting or exploring the park.
 This is also the busiest period, so advance bookings for accommodations and guides are highly recommended.

-How to Get to Mount Kenya National Park
+How do you Get to Mount Kenya National Park?

 By Road: Mount Kenya National Park is about 175 kilometers from Nairobi, making the drive approximately 3 to 4 hours.
 The park has several entry gates, with the main ones being Sirimon, Naro Moru, and Chogoria.